 From small beginnings, Graham has built Charity Fundraising Ltd into a major UK Fundraising Consultancy.
 He has worked directly with a huge range of voluntary sector organisations across the UK developing fundraising strategies, providing advice, guidance, planning, training, mentoring, research and bid writing; achieving £ Millions in grant funding for client organisations.
 Graham is a Director of the Association of Fundraising Consultants, an associate member of the Institute of Fundraising and has achieved NCVO approved consultant status for Charity Fundraising Ltd. Graham is supported by a team of experienced fundraising consultants and officers.

-Steph has worked in community regeneration since 2006, with experience in supporting contract management, tendering, fundraising as well as design and delivery, monitoring and evaluation for a range of projects.
-Her experience is broad; drawing on work for the social housing sector, skills and employment, children and youth services, health and social care for older people, community cohesion and faith based regeneration.
+Steph’s experience is broad, drawing on work for the social housing sector, skills and employment, children and youth services, health and social care for older people, community cohesion, patient representation and medical charities.

-Committed to working with community organisations in order to help them make a difference to the lives of some of the most vulnerable in our society, Steph has directly secured over £4 million for the voluntary sector in the last 3 years alone and has supported a number of our clients by auditing their fundraising positions and developing improvement strategies.
+Committed to working with Charities in order to help them make a difference to the lives of some of the most vulnerable in our society, Steph has directly secured over £4 million for the voluntary sector in the last 3 years alone and has supported a number of our clients by auditing their fundraising positions and developing new fundraising strategies.

 With a background in the Social Sciences and Research Methods, Oscar has worked in the charity sector since 2010.
 He has secured many £Millions for organisations working in a range of sectors, from health and social welfare to arts and heritage.
 Oscar has led on: Evaluations and organisational reviews; development of monitoring tools and tracking systems; strategies; feasibility studies; and much more.